PedroBern/django-graphql-auth/README.rst

 so you don't need to think about it and can **get up and running faster**.

 No lock-in.
-When you are ready to implement your own code or this package is not up to your expectations , it's *easy to extend or switch to your implementation*.
+When you are ready to implement your own code or this package is not up to your expectations , it's easy to extend or switch to your implementation.

 Features